-Application and verification of ECMWF products 2009 Icelandic Meteorological Office (www.vedur.is) - Guðrún Nína Petersen 1.
-Summary of major highlights Medium range weather forecasts issued at IMO are mainly based on ECMWF deterministic products.
-These products are also used in the short range along with other models.
-Local weather forecasts are automatically generated at more than 120 locations in Iceland and 30 foreign locations and some of them are made available to the general public and as special services to customers.
+Application and verification of ECMWF products 2010

+Icelandic Meteorological Office (www.vedur.is) - Guðrún Nína Petersen

+1. Summary of major highlights

+Medium range weather forecasts issued at IMO are mainly based on ECMWF deterministic products.
+In the short range ECMWF products are used along with products from other models, mainly limitied area models.
+Local weather forecasts are automatically generated at more than 120 locations in Iceland and 30 foreign location.
+Forecasts for Icelandic locations are made available to the general public and as special services to customers.
 The EPS products are not received at IMO but regularly consulted on the ECMWF web page.
 Monthly and seasonal forecasts are also consulted and used to provide guidance to the energy sector.
 Short and medium range local weather forecasts are automatically generated.
 A daily verification is performed individually at each station where local forecasts are automatically generated.
 A daily verification is run and used to appreciate the quality of 2-metre temperature and 10-metre wind-speed forecasts valid from T+12h to T+48h over a 10-day window.
 A seasonal verification procedure, including precipitation and surface pressure, is run quarterly for forecasts valid up to T+168h.
 This procedure is also used for the annual verification over the calendar year.
-All the results can be consulted internally on a web page.
-2. Use and application of products 2.1 Post-processing of model output 2.1.1 Statistical adaptation Kalman filtering is used to post-process local 2-metre temperature and 10-metre wind-speed forecasts from ECMWF 00 and 12 UTC deterministic runs, up to T+168h (Crochet, 2004).
-The probability of precipitation (PoP) in 24h is predicted at 11 locations with a generalized liner model, from D+1d to D+5d, using input from ECMWF 12 UTC deterministic run (Crochet, 2003).
-ECWMF 00 and 12 UTC deterministic precipitation forecasts are downscaled using high resolution climatic precipitation maps and taking into account the terrain complexity.
-The resulting maps are derived for precipitation accumulated in 6h, 12h, 24h and 48h up to T+96h.
-2.1.2 Physical adaptation The MM5 NWP model, which forecast is received operationally at IMO with horizontal resolution of 9 and 3 km, is using boundaries from ECMWF.
-The climatic precipitation maps used to downscale precipitation forecasts have been derived from a 1-km gridded precipitation dataset made with an orographic precipitation model forced by ERA-40 fields for the period 1958-2001 and ECMWF analysis for the period 2002-2006 (Crochet et al., 2007; Jóhannesson et al., 2007).
-This gridded dataset has been placed in the public domain: http://www.vedur.is/vedur/vedurfar/kort 2.1.3 Derived fields No fields are derived at IMO from ECMWF model output.
+All the results can be consulted on the internal web pages.
+The ECMWF direct model output performance is poorer in 2009 than it was in 2008.